DocSystem/mathgreen-api-webserver/README.md

 * Type ``npm start`` to run local web server on port 80

 ## API Routes

+The API will return json data for the following routes

 | URI        | Page      |
 |------------|-----------|